xsdgm/AdjointDiffusion/README.md

 ## Customize Your Simulation

-If you'd like to **change the physical simulation setup** used during training or sampling (e.g., from waveguide to multi-wavelength splitter):
+If you'd like to **integrate a custom physical simulation** into the reverse diffusion process, follow these steps:

-1. **Create your simulation class** in `guided_diffusion/simulation.py`.
+1. **Implement Your simulation class** in `guided_diffusion/simulation.py`.

-   Define a class that computes both the figure-of-merit (FoM) and its adjoint gradient.
+   Create a class that defines how to compute the figure of merit (FoM) and its corresponding adjoint gradient.
 For example:
    ```python
    class YourSimClass:
        def __init__(self, ...):